 Credited from: SCMP

-Tulsi Gabbard announced her resignation as the director of national intelligence on Friday, citing the need to support her husband, who has been diagnosed with a rare form of bone cancer.
-In her resignation letter, she expressed gratitude to President Trump for the opportunity to lead the Office of the Director of National Intelligence, stating, "I cannot in good conscience ask him to face this fight alone while I continue in this demanding and time-consuming position," according to CBS News and NPR.
+Tulsi Gabbard announced her resignation as the United States Director of National Intelligence, effective June 30, citing her husband's recent diagnosis with an "extremely rare form of bone cancer."
+In her resignation letter addressed to President Trump, she emphasized, "I cannot in good conscience ask him to face this fight alone while I continue in this demanding and time-consuming position," according to NPR and CBS News.